GladysAssistant/v4-website/docs/scenes/continue-only-if.md

 Then, in the next action block, you can add a "Continue only if" action, by selecting the variable retrieved previously.

-By setting the condition "kitchen temperature sensor <20°C", this gives us this:
+By setting the condition `kitchen temperature sensor <20°C`, this gives us this:

 ![Continue only if scene](../../static/img/docs/en/scenes/get-last-device-state-action/continue-only-if.jpg)